Green Gas Emissions

 Climate change is one of the most pressing issues of our time, and greenhouse gas emissions are a significant contributor to this global challenge.
 To better understand the impact of industry and modernization on the environment, the Greenhouse Gas Emissions Project offers students a fantastic opportunity to showcase and analyse the amount of CO2 produced by a province or even the entire country over the past 15 years, measured in kilotonnes.
 By exploring this data, students gain insights into the root causes of climate change and develop a deeper understanding of how we can work towards a sustainable future.
 Because of this, the Greenhouse Gas Emissions Project is a valuable tool for educating and inspiring the next generation of environmental leaders.

 Here you can find a collection of all datasets used in the projects below.
-Click on each title go view the information for yourself, or download project specific spreadsheets from each individual project
+This is the data in its raw form.

 Project Description: